Unmissable things to in Lleida Spain.

 Image by: Parc Astronomic Montsec

 Anyone who reads this blog regularly will know that I am obsessed with space.
 So when I saw that our group would be visiting an observatory, I got very excited.
+This could be the best place in Europe to see the night sky.
 The first thing I did was buy a tripod to capture the night sky in all its glory.
 Unfortunately, the night we visited the sky was overcast so my dreams of capturing the Milky Way evaporated.
 It was still an amazing experience though.

 Our guide’s passion for the stars was infectious.
 As he span the telescope around to point at unfathomable distant stars the computer would bring up images from previous nights.
 It was so cool to see images of these distant stars.
 If it was not so cloudy we would have seen Jupiter and Saturn that night.
 We were gutted.